|Home | Intranet | A-Z Topics |eServices | Curriculum | Leadership | School Admin | School Improvement | School Websites | School Workforce & HR ||

 It is important that staff do not download and keep images in their computer files, as this increases the risk of an image being re-used for a purpose not covered by the licence or for which the permission has expired.
 If you have an image stored on your system and you are unsure of the terms of usage, please delete it.

-For further information about the safe use of images, please visit Connect (the HCC intranet):
+For further information about the safe use of images, please visit Compass (the HCC intranet):

 The Information Commissioner's Office (ICO) has published guidance about 'Data Protection and Taking Photographs in Schools' which can be found on its web site: